AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

   * **Person ID**
-    * For graph-based stitching, ensure the identity graph contains fragments that link ID values from your chosen persistent ID namespace and person ID namespace.
+    * For graph-based stitching, ensure that the identity graph contains fragments that link ID values from your chosen persistent ID namespace and person ID namespace.
 You could run a test by going to the [Experience Platform Identity graph viewer](https://experienceleague.adobe.com/en/docs/experience-platform/identity/features/identity-graph-viewer){target="_blank"} and query the graph by some test persistent ID values.
-Verify to see if these persistent ID values are linked to Person ID values in the graph.
+Verify to see if these persistent ID values are linked to person ID values in the graph.
     * For field-based stitching, query 7 days of data where your person ID field is not null and divide by a query of 7 days of data for all events in your dataset.
 This percentage should ideally above 5%.

       Example of a query you could use for verification: